cmgriffing/css-biscuits/README.md

 Use css-biscuits to make css soup and spaghetti more digestible.
 Annotate ALL the end brackets!!!

+Watch the text end brackets to see Biscuits in action.

 ![](./example.gif)

+Note: The explosion you see is [Power Mode](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode)

 ## Warning!
 Potential Plugin Conflict